Lines of Effort

 Effort Bloomberg is the AR lower built of plastic bricks.
 It is likely dependent on Efforts Thumbhole or Woodstock for reinforcement of the rear upper lug pin and the location of the buffer tube.
 If Effort 22 succeeds, the magazine & trigger wells can be used from that effort.
 The most difficult part of this effort will be the location of the trigger pins and safety without drilling; a one-piece trigger pack can be used, but is rather expensive.
 This effort may use commercially available magazine wells, such as the Colt 901 AR adapter, or the aftermarket H&K G36 AR mag adapter.
 We have modified an AirSoft G36 AR magwell from Evike; the CO2 fittings have been chopped out and a Cammenga magazine fits.

-Happily, as of 18 June 2015, Effort Bloomberg is suspended due to the efforts of Boris, of Shovel AK and Iron Glock fame have produced an excellent alternative:
+Happily, while the efforts of Boris, of Shovel AK and Iron Glock fame have produced an excellent alternative:

 The Fruity Ghost